 F11 again to exit).
 While this does not zoom or enlarge in any way, it does reduce a lot of clutter and maximizes the screen area for web browsing.

 7) ZOOM ON THE ANDROID

 On mobile Chrome, we can easily do pinch zooms.
 But some websites will disable that pinch-zoom to retain the layout of their page.
-Here is how we can override it and enable zoom regardless.
+To override it and enable zoom regardless:

 That’s all for this guide, and here is a small section on some extras and links that may be useful to you.

 - Change text, image, and video sizes (zoom) – Google Support